-The LTC1876 uses a constant frequency, current mode scheme to provide excellent line and load regulation for all its outputs.
-The step-down controllers have two of its switch drivers operating at 180 degrees out of phase from each other.
-During normal operation, each top MOSFET is turned on when the clock for that channel sets the R_S latch, and turned off when the main current comparator, I1, resets the R_S latch.
-The peak inductor current at which I1 resets the R_S latch is controlled by the voltage on the I{TH} pin, which is the output of each error amplifier EA.
+The LTC3707 uses a constant frequency, current mode step-down architecture with the two controller channels operating 180 degrees out of phase.
+During normal operation, each top MOSFET is turned on when the clock for that channel sets the RS latch, and turned off when the main current comparator, I_1 , resets the RS latch.
+The peak inductor current at which I1 resets the RS latch is controlled by the voltage on the I{TH} pin, which is the output of each error amplifier EA.
 The V{OSENSE} pin receives the voltage feedback signal, which is compared to the internal reference voltage by the EA.
-When the load current increases, it causes a slight decrease in V{OSENSE} relative to the 0.8V reference, which in turn causes the I{TH} voltage to increase until the average inductor current matches the new load current.
-After the top MOSFET has turned off, the bottom MOSFET is turned on until either the inductor current starts to reverse, as indicated by current comparator 12, or the beginning of the next cycle.
+When the load current increases, it causes a slight decrease in Vosense relative to the 0.8V reference, which in turn causes the I{TH} voltage to increase until the average inductor current matches the new load current.
+After the top MOSFET has turned off, the bottom MOSFET is turned on until either the inductor current starts to reverse, as indicated by current comparator l2, or the beginning of the next cycle.